Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

 A comma-separated list of [multiaddresses](https://docs.libp2p.io/concepts/appendix/glossary/#multiaddr) of direct peers with which to establish and maintain connections.
 Direct peers are static peers with which this node will always exchange full messages, regardless of peer scoring mechanisms.
-Such peers will also need to enable you as direct in order to work.
+Your direct peers also need to enable your node as direct peer in order to work.

 ### `p2p-discovery-bootnodes`